freesouls/face-alignment-at-3000fps/README.md

 `helen_test_config_images_without_ground_truth.txt`
 ```
 helenModel      // model name that we want to use after we have trained
-0               // 0 means we do not known the ground_truth_shapes of the images
+0               // 0 means we do not know the ground_truth_shapes of the images
-1               // number of dataset we want to be test
+1               // number of datasets we want to be tested
 ../example/helen/testset/   // root folder for testset
 ../example/helen_test_images_list_without_ground_truth.txt // image list
 ```

 **Note**
-there is another parameter in `randomforest.cpp`, line 95:
+there is a parameter in `randomforest.cpp`, line 95:

 ```
 double overlap = 0.3; // you can set it to 0.4, 0.25 etc